dngzz1/salesman/README.md

 <img src="images/example_1/closed_strings.png" width="300" height="300">
 </p>

-If we don't require the salesmen to return to the original position, a good enough solution would be to remove the longest path
+If we don't require the salesmen to return to the original position, a good enough solution would be to remove the longest path:

 <p align="center">
 <img src="images/example_1/open_strings.png" width="300" height="300">